shihkuanglee/RD-LCNN/README.md

 ## Introduction

-#### This repository provides the implemetation of the replayed speech detection system used in the papers:
+#### This repo provides the replay speech detection systems used in various studies:

 Shih-Kuang Lee, Yu Tsao, and Hsin-Min Wang, “[A Study of Using Cepstrogram for Countermeasure Against Replay Attacks](https://arxiv.org/abs/2204.04333),” arXiv preprint arXiv:2204.04333, 2022.